Cinema of Pakistan: Independence and growth (1947–1959)

-As cinema viewership increased, Sassi released on 3 June 1954 by Eveready Pictures reached golden jubilee status staying on screens for 50 weeks.
-Legendary playback singer Ahmed Rushdi started his career in April 1955 after singing his first song in Pakistan "Bander Road Se Kemari".
-Umar Marvi, released on 12 March 1956, became the first Pakistani film to be made in the Sindhi language.
+As cinema viewership increased, the industry found more success.
+The 1954 film Sassi, produced by Eveready Pictures, reached golden jubilee status, and the 1959 film Umar Marvi was the first Pakistani film made in Sindhi.
+The playback singer Ahmed Rushdi's career also began during this period, after singing his first song in Bander Road Se Kemari.

 To celebrate the success of these endeavours, film journalist Ilyas Rashidi launched an annual awarding event on 17 July 1957.
-Named Nigar Awards, the event is since then considered Pakistan's premier awards event celebrating outstanding performance in various categories of filmmaking.
+Named the Nigar Awards, the event has become Pakistan's most prominent awards event for filmmaking.

 The Golden Era (1959–1977)

-The 1960s is often cited as being the golden era of Pakistani cinema.
-Many stars were introduced during this period who would go on to become cinema legends on the silver screen.
-As black and white form became obsolete, Pakistan saw the introduction of its first colour films.
-Some that share the status of being firsts are Munshi Dil's Azra in the early 1960s, Zahir Raihan's Sangam (first full-length coloured film) released on 23 April 1964, and Mala (first coloured cinema scope film).
-In 1962, Shaheed was released which introduced the Palestine conflict to Pakistanis in cinemas and became an instant hit.
-In 1962, Pakistan's most versatile actor Mohammad Ali debuted in Charagh Jalta Raha.
-It was premiered by Fatima Jinnah on 9 March 1962 at Nishat Cinema in Karachi.
+The 1960s is often called the golden era of Pakistani cinema, and it was then that the first generation of Pakistani cinema's legends were introduced.
+As black and white films became obsolete, colour films such as Munshi Dil's Azra in 1962, Zahir Raihan's Sangam (first full-length coloured film) in 1964, and Mala (first coloured cinema-scope film).
+Also released in 1962 were Shaheed, which introduced the Palestine conflict to Pakistanis in cinemas and became an instant hit, and Charagh Jalta Raha, which marked the debut of the influential Mohammad Ali and was premiered by Fatima Jinnah on 9 March 1962 at Nishat Cinema in Karachi.

 In September 1965, following the war between Pakistan and India, all Indian films were completely banned.
-A light ban had existed since 1952 in West Pakistan and since 1962 in East Pakistan, but was exercised rigorously after the War of 1965.
+Although a light ban had existed since 1952 in West Pakistan and since 1962 in East Pakistan, this was enforced more strictly in the war's aftermath.
 Pakistani cinemas did not suffer much from the decision to remove the films and instead received better attendances.

-Realising the potential, Waheed Murad stepped into the industry.
-His persona led people to call him the "chocolate hero" and in essence, he became the Marlon Brando and Elvis Presley of Pakistan.
-In 1966, Armaan was released and became one of the most cherished Urdu films to ever be released.
+Realising the potential for success in film, Waheed Murad entered the industry then.
+His persona led people to call him the "chocolate hero."
+His 1966 film Armaan was one of the most cherished Urdu films to ever be released.
 The film is said to have given birth to Pakistani pop music, by introducing playback singing legends like composer Sohail Rana and singer Ahmed Rushdi.
 The film became the first to complete a 75-week screening at cinemas throughout the country, thus attaining a platinum jubilee status.
-Waheed Murad was picturised in a song for the first time ever in director Saqlain Rizvi's Mamta released in 1963.
+Waheed Murad was picturised in a song for the first time ever in director Saqlain Rizvi's Mamta, released in 1963.
 Another rising star during this period was Nadeem Baig, who received instant stardom with his debut film Chakori in 1967.
-The same year, he would act in another film of a different genre.